Struggling to eat healthy on a budget? You're not alone.

 Quick Tip: Price tags for food almost always include a “per oz” price.
 This is an easy way to compare prices across brands or stores.

-6. Online order for pickup
+6. Online Order for Pickup

 If you know how much money you have to spend on groceries each week, try ordering online so you can keep close track of your cart total.
 This makes it easy to stay focused on your list and avoid tempting (expensive) extras.